furkanbagirgan/Movie-App/README.md

-# Assignment-4
+# Movie App
-In this assignment, an application with user login and showing movies was developed.
+In this project, an application with user login and showing movies was developed.
 The user signs up to the application with their email, password and username.
 In the application, the home page contains the latest movies.
 These movies can be filtered by genre.
 You can search for movies by name from the search page.
 Finally, it can edit application and account settings.

 ## Used technologies
 - React Native CLI